dofuuz/qnap-letsencrypt/README.md

 ### Installing git and python
 1. [Install entware](https://github.com/Entware/Entware/wiki/Install-on-QNAP-NAS).
+2. Update entware package list: `opkg update`
 2. Install git: `opkg install git git-http`
 3. Install python: `opkg install python3`

 If you don't want to install entware, you can also try the git / python packages from qnap store.
 However, these are often incomplete (for example: compiled without ssl or ipv6 support), so no support is provided if you don't use entware.

-### Setting up a valid ca-bundle and cloning this repo
+### Cloning this repo

-By default, there is no ca-bundle (bundle of root certificates which we should trust) installed.
-Therefore we will have to download one manually.

-1. On your local pc with an intact certificate store, run
+1. On your nas, in the directory you want to install qnap-letsencrypt in, run
     ```
-    curl --silent https://curl.se/ca/cacert.pem | sha1sum
-    ```

-2. On your nas, in the directory you want to install qnap-letsencrypt in, run
-    ```
-    curl --silent --location --remote-name --insecure https://curl.haxx.se/ca/cacert.pem
-    sha1sum cacert.pem
-    ```

-3. Compare the hashes obtained in step 1 and 2, they must match.

-4. On your nas, in the directory you were in before
-    ```
-    git config --system http.sslVerify true
-    git config --system http.sslCAinfo `pwd`/cacert.pem
     git clone https://github.com/Yannik/qnap-letsencrypt.git
-    mv cacert.pem qnap-letsencrypt
     cd qnap-letsencrypt
-    git config --system http.sslCAinfo `pwd`/cacert.pem
     ```

 ### Setting up qnap-letsencrypt